 Process: Risograph printed on 65# Natural Cover with medium blue, kelly green, yellow, bright red, green, purple, fluoro orange and pink rice bran inks

 Dimensions: 279 x 431 mm

 Cost: $15 each; $40 for set of three

-Proceeds to support DTES Response Fund
+Proceeds to support a DTES-based charity

 The images found on banknotes often depict important historical figures, symbols, landscape, architecture, fauna and flora as relating to the pride and legacy of the respective countries.
 By extracting these images I am interested in disrupting their original context.
 Placing them in the same space side by side, allows us to remove the material boundaries of the banknotes, and to examine the wider power structures around us, and to reconsider and question the ideological narratives of the Nation States.

 HOTAM PRESS is a vanity press established by the artist Ho Tam.
 His self-important projects include three book series: THE GREATEST STORIES EVER TOLD, POSER and HOTAM.
 Recently, Hotam Press has ambitiously opened its physical bookshop/gallery space in Vancouver, Canada where print-based and original artwork by artists are exhibited regularly.
 Other collaborative projects by Hotam Press with other artists include XXXZINES and 88BOOKS.

 a moiré pattern to make bad energy and spirits dizzy,